Brexiters have queried the ethnicity of football after hearing it would like to come ‘home’ via the open borders inside the Schengen area.

-“I’ve seen it on TV being played by those dark-skinned swarthy types, and I wouldn’t trust it as far as I can throw it.
+“I’ve seen it on TV being played by some of those dark-skinned swarthy types, and I wouldn’t trust it as far as I can throw it.

 “It claims to be English, but has it been paying into the tax system?
 Has it heck as like.
 But I’ll bet it wants free access to the bloody NHS and a pension now it’s so old.”

-However, many football fans have insisted that football is an English as tea and crumpets, and attempts to prevent it coming home would be just like the Windrush scandal all over again.
+However, many football fans have insisted that football is as English as tea and crumpets, and attempts to prevent it coming home would be just like the Windrush scandal all over again.